hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 Alternative approaches include:
 - **Hard debiasing**: Project features onto subspaces orthogonal to bias dimensions ([Barbalau et al., 2025](https://arxiv.org/pdf/2509.10809))
-- **Adversarial training**: Train models to be invariant to demographic attributes
 - **Activation suppression**: Directly constrain problematic feature activations [Han et al. (2021)](https://aclanthology.org/2021.eacl-main.239.pdf)

-Each method has trade-offs and there is conceptual overlap.
-For example, steering vectors and hard debiasing assume that protected attributes are binary, but masculinity and femininity are not opposites.
+Each method has trade-offs.
+For example, hard debiasing assumes that protected attributes are binary, but masculinity and femininity are not opposites.
 Debiasing remains an active research problem with no perfect solution.

 #### Connecting to LLM Bias